Software apps and online services

 Rotate the handle to select the menu item.
 To change the selected item, press lightly on the encoder handle.
 After adjusting the parameter, press the handle again to return to the setup menu.
 Long press of the encoder handle can be used to return back to standby mode and save the parameters in the EEPROM.

 The controller reads the temperature in internal units (0-1023) by reading the voltage on A0 Arduino pin.
 It is convenient for us to use the human readable units like degrees of Celsius or Fahrenheit.
-The controller has default parameters that allow it to translate internal temperature readings into human readable units.
-But the soldering iron could be different so the calibration procedure implemented in the controller.
 There are three reference points for soldering iron calibration: 200, 300 and 400 degrees of Celsius.
 The controller saves internal readings for these three reference points and uses them to convert the temperature from internal reading to human readable values.

 The automatic switch-off feature has been implemented in the second generation of the controller.
-This was a great challenge because the iron handle has no shock sensor or other way to verify correctly the iron is in use now or just is laying down on the table.
+This was a challenge because the iron handle has no shock sensor or other way to verify correctly the iron is in use or just is laying down on the table.
 The main idea was to use the value of supplied power to the iron.
 In the idle state, the controller decreased the power to the minimum value to keep the preset temperature.
 Unfortunately, the math dispersions of the temperature and the supplied power are not constant in the idle state and can periodically deviate.
 Tuning the PID algorithm parameters, I have stabilized the readings and minimized both dispersions.
-Now the controller in the idle state keeps the temperature dispersion as low as possible.
+Now the controller in the idle state keeps the temperature dispersion low.
 The criteria of the iron usage is the power has been incremented slightly from the smallest value registered.
-This algorithm has been tested for a while and proved could be used for automatic power-off feature.
+This algorithm has been tested for a while and proved working fine for automatic power-off feature.

-This solution is not very reliable so you can disable this feature if something will be going wrong.
+This solution is not high reliable so you can disable this feature if something will be going wrong.
 Also, the sketch contains the class for debug and tune the PID parameters manually.